 If you’re renting out space in your home, leasing a summer home for the season, or even considering investing in real estate, you’re probably asking a crucial financial question: Is rental income taxable?
 In other words, if you make money renting a residential property out to tenants, do you have to report that money to the IRS and pay income taxes on it?

-All of that said, this tax question has a simpler answer than most.
+All of that said, this property tax question has a simpler answer than most.
+So, is rental income taxable?
 Generally speaking, yes, you must pay income tax on your rental income.
 Of course, there are many interesting exceptions and wrinkles here, which we’ll get into below.
-Let’s dig into some nitty gritty.
+Let’s dig into some nitty-gritty.

 What counts as rental income?

 According to the IRS, “Rental income is any payment you receive for the use or occupation of property.”
 Naturally, that means rent payments count as rental income, regardless of how much those payments are for or how frequently you collect them.

 Rental income also includes advance rent.
 The IRS offers this example: Imagine you sign a multi-year lease with a tenant for $5,000 per year.
 The tenant agrees to pay you both the first and last year’s rent upfront when the lease is signed.
 You, therefore, have to report $10,000 in rental income for the current tax year.